jeffaco/duplicacy-util/README.md

 You can filter on the subject line to direct the E-Mail appropriately to a folder of your choice.
 See [Management of E-Mail Messages](#management-of-e-mail-messages), for E-Mail configuration hints.

-If you are using a local email server, you are likely using a self-signed certificate.
-If that's the case, you should set `acceptInsecureCerts` to `true` so `duplicacy-util` won't reject the server certificate.

 #### Local configuration file